unlock-protocol/docs/docs/core-protocol/smart-contracts-api/PublicLock.md

 function lendKey(address from, address to, uint256 tokenId) external nonpayable
 ```

-Lending a key allows you to transfer the token while retaining the  ownerships right by setting yourself as a key manager firstThis function can only called by 1) the key owner when no key manager is set or 2) the key manager.
+Lending a key allows you to transfer the token while retaining the  ownerships right by setting yourself as a key manager first.
+This function can only called by 1) the key owner when no key manager is set or 2) the key manager.
 After calling the function, the `_recipent` will be the new owner, and the sender of the tx will become the key manager.